Guptipara, West Bengal, India Guide

 Day Trips

-Approximately 2 - 2.5 hours by car or train from Guptipara Bandel is a town steeped in Portuguese history, most notably known for the Bandel Church, one of the oldest Christian churches in West Bengal.
-A visit here offers a unique blend of colonial architecture and religious significance.
-The Hooghly River adds to the charm of this historical town.
+Approximately 2 - 2.5 hours by car or train.
+Bandel is a town known for the Bandel Church, one of the oldest Christian churches in West Bengal.
+Founded by the Portuguese, the church stands as a symbol of religious harmony and historical significance.
+The Hooghly River flows nearby, adding to the serene atmosphere of the town.
+It's a peaceful escape with a blend of colonial history and religious importance.

-Approximately 1.5 - 2 hours by car or train from Guptipara Kalna
+Approximately 1.5 - 2 hours by car or train.
+Katwa

 Travel Time